| Truth in AdvertisingDoes our author deliver what he promises? Does

 nothing?'"
 (Lawrence M. Krauss, A Universe From Nothing, p.
 144).
 The public is henceforth to sit

 still and keep quiet about the questions science cannot answer.
+Continuing on our project of redefinition, to follow where our

 author leads we must redefine 'nothing,' previously thought to mean 'no thing: no entity or being,' to mean